benscho/GLAHFDST/docs/_build/html/_sources/query.txt

 The query widget is designed to let users explore the data in a slightly less directed but still somewhat guided way.
 Users are able to query tables using queries that have been pre-defined in json.
 The queries are presented in two separate select drop-downs - one for category, and then another for finer grain selection within that category.
 Results appear in the bottom table pane.
+Needs some expansion in terms of queries offerred, and possibly a redesign or removal.

 Methods
 -------